Computational Fluid Dynamics & Fire Dynamics Modeling

 Computational Fluid Dynamics (CFD) is a tool used frequently in engineering.
 It can be applied to a wide range of problems and is particularly well-suited to analysis in which direct measurement is not feasible due to prohibitive cost, time constraints, or other practical limitations.
 At Exponent, CFD is also frequently used to supplement our analytical, experimental, and field-based capabilities when more detail is needed.

-Exponent holds licenses for two major, commercially-available CFD packages: STAR-CCM+ and FLUENT.
+Exponent holds licenses for three major, commercially-available CFD packages: STAR-CCM+, FLUENT and FLACS.
 Our staff uses CFD in a wide variety of applications, including: modeling the multiphase flow of hydrocarbons through pipelines, drug elution from cardiovascular stents, flow through turbomachinery and aircraft engines, diffusion of carbon monoxide (CO), thermal management of electronic devices, venting of Lithium-ion batteries, and the spread of cryogenic liquids in trenches and sumps (see also our section on Computational Fluid Dynamics Modeling in Atmospheric Sciences).

 Exponent also has experience using its CFD capabilities to perform design evaluations of consumer appliances and medical devices, as well as cause and origin determinations relating to fires and explosions.